A note on the action of the primitive Milnor operations on the Dickson invariants: Main Result

 Hence, the theorem is true for $s = 0$.

 Assume that $s > 0$.
 We prove the theorem by induction on $i$.
-By Theorem \ref{dlss}, the theorem is true for $1 \leqslant i \leqslant n$.
+By Proposition \ref{dlss}, the theorem is true for $1 \leqslant i \leqslant n$.
 Suppose that $i \geqslant n$ and the theorem holds for $1,2,\ldots, i$.
-Using Theorems \ref{dl1}, \ref{dl2} and the inductive hypothesis, we get
+Using Proposition \ref{dl1}, Theorem \ref{dl2} and the inductive hypothesis, we get